-Successful gymnasts need to be many things – strong, powerful, flexible to name just a few physical attributes.
+Good gymnasts need to be many things – strong, powerful, flexible to name just a few qualities.
 But there are lots of gymnasts that have the right physical qualities yet don’t achieve success.

 Often it’s your personality and character that make the difference between achieving your goals in gymnastics.
 This is because gymnastics is such a mentally demanding sport – long training hours, tough exercises and brutal injuries mean that plenty of gymnasts quit early in their careers.

-Having coached hundreds of gymnasts, these are the 8 qualities I believe gymnasts need to be successful.
+Having coached hundreds of gymnasts, these are the top 8 qualities I believe make a good gymnast.

 Table of Contents